 For guidance on billing and coding Medicare claims during COVID-19, see:

 For details about Medicare waivers and flexibilities in effect, see:

 - Medicare Coverage and Payment of Virtual Services (video) — from the Centers for Medicare & Medicaid Services

-- COVID-19 Telehealth Coverage Policies — from the National Telehealth Policy Resource Center
+- COVID-19 Telehealth Coverage Policies — from the National Policy Center - Center for Connected Health Policy

 For changes announced in the 2021 Physician Fee Schedule, see: